 Dr. Teresa Ryan's expertise is the relationship between fish and forests.
 And it’s relationships like this that Teresa sees everywhere in the forest.

-Like the cedar trees we were standing in front of.
-They have a relationship with maples, like my grandfather tree, which are deciduous and these cedars which are conifers.
+Like the cedar trees we were standing in front of, which are conifers, they have a relationship with maples, like my grandfather tree, which are deciduous.

 That's all above ground.
 And it's not the entire story of what is happening here.